xmartinezpujol/react-planner/README.md

 * Error handling for API calls.
 I could use status codes of Promises, error messages from the server, etc...

+* Add modals for successful booking messages & warnings/errors.

+* There's a case that should be controlled when somebody books the same slot with different users/data.
+You can do that before receiving updates from the app.
+It could be controlled with realtime between client/server (like events React-NodeJS), Pub/Sub patterns (like subscriptions in GraphQL), streams (RxJS) or just with more control between Front/Back.

 ### Tech Stack
 ReactJS, Redux, Glamorous, Storybook, Webpack4, Jest, Enzyme, Cypress.